DSgbemisola/Database-Design-and-Implementation/README.md

 I Created a materialized view in our PostgreSQL database that returns this information and exported the results to a CSV file.

-1. In our COFFEE database, I created a new materialized view named product_info_m-view using the following SQL:
+1. In our COFFEE database, I created a new materialized view named product_info_m-view using the following SQL statement:

    SELECT product.product_name, product.description, product_type.product_category
    FROM product